Killea/abcweb_learn_js/(14)👷Workshop_tic_tac_toe(Node.js).md

 userInput();
 showBoard();

-// ℹ️ Challenge: try to find any bugs/issues in this code
+// ℹ️ Challenge: try to fix any issue you find in this code
+// Hint: what if I input a number that is not in the range of [0, 9]?
+// Hint: what if I input a number that is already taken?
+// Hint: what if I input a number that is not a number? ( type of )
 ```